riding a bicycle through fall leaves

 Changes in Enrollment

-If you reduce the number of units you are taking, change your enrollment status to part-time with the Office of the University Registrar, or are receiving a staff fee reduction, you may be required to repay financial aid already received.
+If you reduce the number of units you are taking, change your enrollment status to part-time with the Office of the University Registrar, or receive a staff fee reduction, you may be required to repay financial aid already received.
 Full-time enrollment is 12 or more units per quarter.
 Financial aid cannot be disbursed to students who are on a waiting list for courses/units.

 Complete and submit to Financial Aid and Scholarships a Change in Aid form online through MyAwards for any of the following circumstances: